-The risk profile of the Company is described throughout this section is the result of risk mapping; a tool that can be used to identify and assess the risks to which the Company is exposed to.
+The risk profile of CACI Reinsurance described throughout this section is the result of risk mapping; a tool that can be used to identify and assess the risks to which the Company is exposed to.
 This risk profile is used as the basis for the calculation of the Company's capital needs.